Read more about our module architecture here.

 Try it out

-We’ve implemented the Multi warehousing feature using the new Module architecture (link to Carlos’ article again).
+We’ve implemented the Multi warehousing feature using the new Module architecture.
 This is a powerful new pattern we are introducing to enable Medusa modules to be used within existing systems or hosted in isolated environments.
 An additional benefit of the modularized architecture is that Medusa core only depends on an interface.
 This allows you to replace Medusa’s inventory module with an IMS system of your choice.
 All you have to do is adhere to our

 Integrate with the systems you know